RNBBarrett/FreezingYourCredit/README.md

 If it was, you might consider locking your credit with all 3 major credit bureaus, this is good practice when not using your credit anyway.

-The bureaus are:
+The bureaus are Experian, Transunion and Equifax

-Experian
-Transunion
-Equifax

 ### Freezing your credit by Phone